PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/opa-gatekeeper/index.md

 categories:
   - Kubernetes
 #slug: kubernetes/kubernetes-opa-gatekeeper-an-introduction/
-summary: Gatekeeper is a Kubernetes-native policy controller that enables resource validation and audit functionality for a Kubernetes cluster.
-It is an open-source customizable Kubernetes admission webhook used for cluster policy administration and governance.
+summary: OPA Gatekeeper is a Kubernetes-native policy controller that enables resource validation and audit functionality for a Kubernetes cluster.
 ShowToc: true
 TocOpen: true
 images:
-  - images/Kubernetes-Gatekeeper-Cover.png
+  - images/OPA-Gatekeeper-Cover.png
 cover:
-    image: "images/Kubernetes-Gatekeeper-Cover.png"
+    image: "images/OPA-Gatekeeper-Cover.png"
-    alt: "Kubernetes Gatekeeper – An introduction"
+    alt: "OPA Gatekeeper – An introduction"
-    caption: "Kubernetes Gatekeeper – An introduction"
+    caption: "OPA Gatekeeper – An introduction"
     relative: true # To use relative path for cover image, used in hugo Page-bundles

 ---